fiakkasa/DataAnnotatedModelValidations/README.md

 ### Numerical sequences

-If you need to support numerical sequences in your validation results, consider adding the names as `FieldName[index]`.
+If you need to support numerical sequences in your validation results, consider adding the names as `FieldName:[index]`.

 The field name will be transformed in the error path as `fieldName,_index_`.